-What is better then a hosta?...two hostas of course!
-Dividing your hostas could not be easier.
-We are always asked by worried hosta enthusiasts how and when to divide hostas as to not damage them.
+The only thing better than one hosta is two hostas!
+Dividing your hostas could not be easier and you shouldn't be nervous to give it a go.
+We are always asked by worried hosta enthusiasts how and when to divide hostas as to not damage them, so we've put together this article to give you some tips on what to do.
 Dividing your hostas keeps them healthy and vigorous when done in the right way at the right time.

 Whether your hostas are in pots or in the ground the method for splitting is the same.
 Remove from the pot or dig out of the ground and shake off as much soil from the roots as you can.
-Once you have removed some soil you will be able to see more clearly what you are cutting or pulling, reducing the chances of damaging the plant.
-You can divide with a spade, knife or your hands depending on the size and density of the clump.
-I personally prefer to divide with my hands where possible.
+Once you have removed a good amount of soil, you will be able to see more clearly what you are cutting or pulling and this will reduce the chances of damaging the plant.
+You can divide with a spade, knife or even your hands, depending on the size and density of the clump.
+We generally prefer to divide with our hands wherever possible.

-Find a central point in the clump avoiding as many buds or stems as possible and cut through.
-If you are dividing with you hands you can just ease the plant apart.
-Do not worry if you damage any buds or stems as this will not harm the plant.
+Find a central point in the clump, avoiding as many buds or stems as possible and cut through.
+If you are dividing with your hands, you can just ease the plant apart.
+Do not worry if you damage any buds or stems as this will not harm the plant in the long run.
 Remove any damaged foliage and put the divisions in a bucket of water to soak for 5-10 mins before planting or potting up.
-Be sure to always disinfect any tools and your hands in between plants to avoid transferring any virus' through sap.
+Be sure to always disinfect your hands as well as any tools and surfaces in between plants to avoid transferring any viruses or diseases between plants..

 (Root bound hosta divided with a knife)